danewhitfield/shrelify-npm-package/README.md

 Underneath 'Color Customizations' select 'Edit in settings.json'

-Once in the JSON file you can remove this section:
+Once in the JSON file you can remove this whole section:

 ```
 "workbench.colorCustomizations": {
-      "terminal.foreground": "#00fd61",
+      ...
 }
 ```